Naqibee/nosql-challenge/README.md

-# nosql-challenge
+# What We did in this project:

-Part 1: Database and Jupyter Notebook Set Up
+#Part 1: Database and Jupyter Notebook Set Up
 Use NoSQL_setup_starter.ipynb for this section of the challenge.

 Import the data provided in the establishments.json file from your Terminal.
 Name the database uk_food and the collection establishments.
 Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.